 The Chinook Salmon: Oncorhynchus tshawytscha

-The Chinook, also known as The King, has always been an important food fish; the average weighing 126lbs.
-(57.2kg.) and measuring up to 4 feet 10 inches (1.6 m.) long.
-They are found near the surface and at mid depths in the Pacific Ocean from Bering Strait to Southern California, being most abundant in the Pacific Northwest.
-These salmon spawn in large rivers, digging holes and burying their bright red eggs in the gravel on the rivers bottom.
+The Chinook, also known as King salmon, has always been an important food fish; the average weighing 126lb. and measuring almost five feet long.
+They are found near the surface and at mid-depths in the Pacific Ocean from Bering Strait to Southern California, being most abundant in the Pacific Northwest.
+These salmon spawn in large rivers, digging holes and burying their bright red eggs in the gravel on the river bottoms.
 The eggs were made into cakes and dried by the indigenous peoples, then eaten as a delicacy in the winter.
-Popular angling fish, they have also been commercially rolled for in uncountable volumes until they became endangered.
-Now new controls and standards are slowly bringing populations back up as are knowledgeable control of forests saving the:
+Popular angling fish, they have also been commercially trolled for in uncountable volumes until they became endangered.
+Now, with new controls and standards we hope populations will slowly increase.